ShardFenix/DontBeStupid/README.md

 or
 - Popular Hero's damage decreased from 125 to 100.

 The state of the game after the change is identical.
 The hero does 100 damage.
 However, people will priase or criticize the game differently depending on what was in the game last week.
+They take a change they see as positive or negative and wrongfully apply that feeling to the present state of things.

+Unfortunately, people do this in real life.
+I have spoken to people who, when asked if they think Trump is a good president, will start their response by saying "Well, Obama..."

+No. Obama isn't president.
+Obama isn't part of Trump's administration.
+Obama's existence has nothing to do with whether Trump is a good president.